 In rare cases, an eyelash transplant may result in bruising that can last several days.
 However, any discomfort can be significantly diminished using oral medication prescribed by the doctors at SpaMedica.

 In some cases, an eyelash transplant can result in scarring.
 However, complimentary post-surgery laser treatments will reduce the risk of visible scarring.

-Eyelash transplantation patients have selected SpaMedica as their eyelash transplant centre of choice, as Dr. Mulholland and Dr. Roskies are Canada’s leaders in FUE hair transplantation surgery to the scalp, eyebrow, eyelash and facial areas.
+Eyelash transplantation patients have selected SpaMedica as their eyelash transplant centre of choice, as Dr. Bell is one of Canada’s leaders in FUE hair transplantation surgery to the scalp, eyebrow, eyelash, and facial areas.
 They pioneered the use of non-linear scarring, follicular unit extraction techniques such as the NeoGraft, Artas, as well as manual FUE techniques to harvest potential eyelash hairs without noticeable scars.

 FUE is the only permanent solution with real hair.
 Alternatives include cosmetic tattooing and cosmetics.

-Once the surgical plan and the number and best scalp location of follicular unit eyelash donor hairs have been selected, the outpatient procedure is performed under local anesthesia and as an outpatient.
-Laughing gas and sedation are used to ensure the entire procedure is comfortable.
+Once the surgical plan and the best scalp location of follicular unit eyelash donor hairs have been selected, the outpatient procedure is performed under local anesthesia.
+Laughing gas and sedation are used to ensure the entire process is comfortable.

-Once the requisite number of single hair follicular unit extraction shafts and bulbs have been removed, the donor site of the eyelash is prepared and cleansed, and under local anesthesia, tiny little recipient slits are made into which the FUE grafts are placed.
+Once the requisite number of single hair follicular unit extraction shafts and bulbs have been removed, the eyelash’s donor site is prepared and cleansed.
+Under local anesthesia, tiny little recipient slits are made into which the FUE grafts are placed.